 What Are Blog Categories and Tags?

 Blog categories and tags are a way of grouping related content so it is useful for your intended audience.
 They are labels you attach to your content to help people find what they came looking for, quickly and easily.
-They are similar to the signs you see on roads and highways, categories and tags are linked labels that point you to major towns and cities, neighborhoods, streets, roads, and attractions.
-They help you get where you need to go, do the things you need to do.
+Similar to the signs you see on roads and highways, categories and tags are linked labels that point you to where you need to go and speed navigation.

 Categories and tags keep visitors engaged and on your website longer.
 Longer visits signal user satisfaction to Google and can lead to higher rankings in search results.